1987 Virginia Slims Championships

 The 1987 Virginia Slims Championships were the seventeenth WTA Tour Championships, the annual tennis tournament for the best female tennis players in singles on the 1987 WTA Tour.
-It was held from November 16 through November 23, 1987, in Madison Square Garden in New York City, United States.
-Steffi Graf won the singles title.
+It was held from November 16 through November 23, 1987 and played on indoor carpet courts, in Madison Square Garden in New York City, New York.
+First-seeded Steffi Graf won the singles title and earned $125,000 first-prize money.